arpwal/contactsmanager-rn/README.md

 With ContactsManager, you can build all the engaging features that platforms like Facebook, Instagram, and LinkedIn offer, but with a crucial difference: user contact data stays on their devices only.
 This prevents data misuse while enabling viral growth through genuine connections.
 Build social features into your app with just a few lines of code, all while preserving the privacy of your users and their contacts.

+## Status

+> **BETA** - The SDK is currently in beta and is being actively updated.
+If you have any feature requests, please submit them at [contactsmanager.canny.io/feature-requests](https://contactsmanager.canny.io/feature-requests).

 ## Key Features

 | Feature                     | Description                                                                      | Documentation                                                                             |